- Academic Success Program

 - Student Bar Association

-All students enrolled at the Law School are members of the Student Bar Association (“SBA”).
+All students enrolled at the Law School become members of the Student Bar Association (SBA).
 The SBA is governed by elected Officers and appointed Class Representatives.
-The purpose of the SBA is to assist law students and acclimate them to law school life.
-SBA general meetings are held regularly and all students are encouraged to attend.
+The purpose of the SBA is to assist law students and acclimate them to Law School life, while providing leadership opportunities to those who serve as Officers and Class Representatives.
 The SBA sponsors a number of student events, including pizza nights, holiday parties, and an annual awards banquet.

 Publication of the Lincoln Law Review began in 1966 to present articles and book reviews on issues relevant to the legal community and to provide students with an opportunity to hone their skills in legal research, writing and citation.
 Governed by the Editor-in-Chief, the Law Review continues to be published annually.